Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 Normally a non-Japanese researcher seeking inside information on Japanese firms in Southeast Asian would not even know where, and how, to start.

-With only a few days available in each country our researcher would have been in even more trouble.
+With only a few days available in each country our researcher would have been in deep trouble.

 I was more fortunate.